sara-exe/MATCH/MATCH/README.md

 **Logging in** From the homepage select `Log in`.
 Enter out the username and password and hit `Log in`.
 Note that registering an ccount will automatically log you in.

-**Viewing your freind list** After logging in you'll see you list of freinds.
+**Viewing your friend list** After logging in you'll see you list of freinds.
 (Unless you don't have any 😢.)

-**Viewing a freind's profile** Clicking on a name in your list of freinds will show you their profile.
+**Viewing a friend's profile** Clicking on a name in your list of freinds will show you their profile.

 **Viewing your own profile** Clicking on `View profile` in the top left corner will show you your own profile.

 **Uploading a photo** After logging in, click `choose file`, select a file, and then click `Upload Photo`.
 The picture will be visible on your profile page.

-**Rejecting a match** When a viewing a freind's profile, select `Reject`.
+**Rejecting a match** When a viewing a friend's profile, select `Reject`.
 They will no longer appear on your list of freinds and you will no longer appear on theirs.

-**Messaging a friend** When a viewing a freind's profile, type in the textbox and click `Send Message`.
+**Messaging a friend** When a viewing a friend's profile, type in the textbox and click `Send Message`.
 Previously sent messages will also be shown on the page.